maxhbr/LDBcollector/README.md

 The yaml files within the subfolders show metadata on the individual licenses and exceptions.
 The files also contain alternative names that support the normalization of licenses and exceptions.

-## Why another list of licenses and exceptions?
+## Why yet another list of licenses and exceptions?
 {metæffekt} follows a defined strategy for analyzing, scanning and documenting software projects.
 To do this, a consistent information/data baseline is required.
 This baseline must cover the different license types that are used by the software stacks being examined.